 2. Phishing Scams

 When it comes to the cryptocurrency industry, phishing scams trick customers into providing their information regarding digital wallets.
 Specifically, hackers are interested in crypto wallets’ private keys.
 Scammers will try to take control of customer e-wallets and encourage you to disclose your password or other authentication measures.
 A phishing email asking you to share your information regarding digital wallets.

 3. Website Cloning

 More sophisticated scammers are able to create a webpage that looks exactly like the original e-wallet website.
-Once you try to login into the fake website the fraudster will have access to your information.
-Once you put a little more attention to the website, you’ll find some inaccuracies.
+Once you try to log in to the fake website the fraudster will have access to your information.
+Once you pay a little more attention to the website, you’ll find some inaccuracies.
 These types of sites can usually be identified by differences in the URL link.

 How to Prevent Digital Cryptocurrency Fraud?